TheSoftwareHouse/Kakunin/docs-src/steps.md

 ###`I click the ":elementName" on the first item of ":containerElementName" element`

-Allows to click on the first child element of `:containerElementName` specified in `this.currentName`.
+Allows to click on the first child element of `:containerElementName` specified in `this.currentPage`.

-The child element must be specified by `:elementName` nd must be available in `this.currentPage`
+The child element must be specified by `:elementName` and must be available in `this.currentPage`.

 ###`I store the ":elementName" element text as ":variableName" variable`